-You may also request prompt delivery of additional copies of our proxy materials by contacting the Company at (281) 214-0800 or % Corporate Secretary, Sterling Construction Company, Inc., 1800 Hughes Landing Blvd. - Suite 250, The Woodlands, Texas 77380.
+You may also request prompt delivery of additional copies of our proxy materials by contacting the Company at (281) 214-0800 or % Corporate Secretary, Sterling Infrastructure, Inc., 1800 Hughes Landing Blvd. - Suite 250, The Woodlands, Texas 77380.

-2022 Shareholder Proposals
+2025 Shareholder Proposals

-If you want us to consider including a proposal in next year's proxy statement, pursuant to Rule 14a-8 of the Exchange Act, you must deliver it in writing to: % Corporate Secretary, Sterling Construction Company, Inc., 1800 Hughes Landing Blvd. - Suite 250, The Woodlands, Texas 77380 by November 24, 2021.
+If you want us to consider including a proposal in next year's proxy statement, pursuant to Rule 14a-8 of the Exchange Act, you must deliver it in writing to: % Corporate Secretary, Sterling Infrastructure, Inc., 1800 Hughes Landing Blvd. - Suite 250, The Woodlands, Texas 77380 by November 26, 2024.

-If you want to present a proposal at the next annual meeting but do not wish to have it included in our proxy statement, you must submit it in writing to our corporate secretary, at the above address, by February 4, 2022, in accordance with the specific procedural requirements in our bylaws.
-If the date of next year's annual meeting is moved to a date more than 30 days before or 90 days after the anniversary of this year's annual meeting, the proposal must be received no later than 90 days prior to the date of the 2022 annual meeting or 10 days following the public announcement of the date of the 2022 annual meeting.
+If you want to present a proposal at the next annual meeting, but do not wish to have it included in our proxy statement, you must submit it in writing to our corporate secretary, at the above address, not later than February 8, 2025 nor earlier than January 9, 2025, in accordance with the specific procedural requirements in our bylaws.
+If the date of next year's annual meeting is moved to a date more than 30 days before or 90 days after the anniversary of this year's annual meeting, the proposal must be received no earlier than 120 days prior to the date of the 2025 annual meeting and no later than 90 days prior to the date of the 2025 annual meeting or the 10th day following the public announcement of the date of the 2025 annual meeting.
 If you would like a copy of these procedures, please contact our corporate secretary as provided above.
-Failure to comply with the procedures and deadlines in our bylaws may preclude the presentation of your proposal at our 2022 annual meeting.
+Failure to comply with the procedures and deadlines in our bylaws may preclude the presentation of your proposal at our 2025 annual meeting.
 If a shareholder does not provide such notice timely, proxies solicited on behalf of our board of directors for the next annual meeting will confer discretionary authority to vote with respect to any such matter.
+Please refer to the section titled "Consideration of Director Nominees" for information related to nominating a director candidate at our 2025 annual meeting.

-STERLING CONSTRUCTION COMPANY, INC. AMENDED AND RESTATED 2018 STOCK INCENTIVE PLAN
+STERLING INFRASTRUCTURE, INC. SECOND AMENDED AND RESTATED 2018 STOCK INCENTIVE PLAN

-1. Purpose.
-The purpose of the Amended and Restated 2018 Stock Incentive Plan (the "Plan") is to increase stockholder value and advance the interests of the Company and its Subsidiaries by furnishing a variety of equity incentives designed to (a) attract, retain, and motivate key employees, officers, and directors of the Company and consultants and advisers to the Company and (b) strengthen the mutuality of interests among such persons and the Company's stockholders.
+- 1. Purpose.
+The purpose of the Second Amended and Restated 2018 Stock Incentive Plan (the "Plan") is to increase stockholder value and advance the interests of the Company and its Subsidiaries by furnishing a variety of equity incentives designed to (a) attract, retain, and motivate key employees, officers, and directors of the Company and consultants and advisers to the Company and (b) strengthen the mutuality of interests among such persons and the Company's stockholders. - 2.
+Definitions.

-2. Definitions.
 As used in the Plan, capitalized terms not otherwise defined herein shall have the meanings set forth in Appendix A.